Click HERE to read testimonials from some of our recent examinees!

 If you, as an applicant, are under the age of 18, this section is for you!
 Before we can administer your examination, we MUST have a completed "Minor Consent Form".
 This one page form can be found by clicking HERE.
-This document must be printed, filled out using ink and returned to us as an email attachment.
-You will need to email the completed form, with identification to firstname.lastname@example.org.
+This document must be printed, filled out using ink and returned to us as an email attachment by the applicant's parent or legal guardian.
+You will need to email the completed form to firstname.lastname@example.org as a PDF attachment.
 The legal parent or guardian who is responsible for completing the form MUST also send a scanned copy of their valid, government issued photo identification, otherwise we can not administer your examination!
 That must be included with the completed Minor Consent Form.
 You are responsible for getting this back to us at least 24 hours prior to your exam!

 ARE YOU PHYSICALLY TESTING OUTSIDE OF THE UNITED STATES?
 IF SO READ THIS SECTION **VERY** CAREFULLY!!!

 The Aurora Amateur Radio Group will administer a remote exam to an applicant that is physically outside the United States.
 To be eligible, you must be a legally established Permanent Resident or United States Citizen.
 In addition, you must have documented proof of holding a valid mailing address in the United States.
 That can be a utility bill, bank statement, tax documents or other official piece of mail that has been delivered by the United States Postal Service.
 After you have submitted your application to test with us, you are required to send us an email to testing(at)aarg.club and provide the following information:

 a.)
 The date you have registered for (if you registered to test ASAP we will be in contact with you to select the next available date),